zzk13180/aes-my-file/README.md

-# Encrypt and decrypt your files using AES algorithm.
-It's fast.
+# Encrypt and decrypt your files using AES algorithm

-## Installation
+## Getting Started

 - Install [Zig](https://ziglang.org/).